-Please be advised Ridge House Museum is CLOSED until further notice due to COVID-19 pandemic
+Please be advised Ridge House Museum is closed until further notice due to the COVID-19 pandemic.

 As Ridgetown was gearing up for the town's 1975 centennial celebration, the Ridgetown Rotary Club purchased the house as their centennial project.
 With the guidance of the Ridgetown & District Historical Society, the Ridge House Museum was born.

 Established to collect and preserve artifacts and specimens significant to the area represented by Ridgetown and the former Howard Township, the Ridge House Museum presents and promotes the history of this region.
 Stop in and enjoy the